How to Become an Electrician in Maryland

 Here are some examples of licensing requirements for some of the larger Maryland counties:

-• Baltimore County.
-In Baltimore County, you can get a limited electrician license or a restricted electrician license.
-The limited license will allow you to work in commercial, industrial and residential areas.
-You must show proof of five years work experience under a licensed electrician to be eligible for this license.
-For a restricted license, you must have three years of experience working with a licensed electrician.
-With this license, you are only allowed to work in areas that handle 50 volts of electricity or fewer.
+- Baltimore County.
+In Baltimore County, electricians can apply for a limited or restricted license.
+A limited license allows work in commercial, industrial, and residential settings.
+To qualify, you must have five years of experience under a licensed electrician.
+A restricted license requires three years of experience and permits work only in areas handling 50 volts or less.
 Baltimore County’s Department of Permits, Approvals and Inspections administers both Baltimore County electrical permits and electrician licenses.
 It also offers a license search service for consumers.

-• Montgomery County.
+- Montgomery County.
 Licenses are issued by Montgomery County’s Department of Permitting Services (DPS) Licenses and Certificates.
 Montgomery County is one of the few counties in Maryland that does offer a journeyman license.
 With the journeyman license in this county you can supervise up to three other workers who are unlicensed.
 To get this license, you must have four years of work experience.
 This license must be renewed every two years.
 The Department also now issues a Electrical Contractor’s Business License for anyone “in the business of installing, repairing, or maintaining any electrical wiring or device designed for conducting, consuming or converting electrical current”.

 Finally, Maryland offers a statewide master electrician license.
 This license can be obtained through the Maryland Department of Labor, Licensing and Regulation.
 To apply for the Maryland electrical license, you must have seven years of work experience under a master electrician.
 If you complete an apprenticeship program you can count that as three of the seven years.